aws-samples/foundation-model-benchmarking-tool/README.md

                 * [All SageMaker Jumpstart Models](https://docs.aws.amazon.com/sagemaker/latest/dg/jumpstart-foundation-models.html)
                 * [Text-Generation-Inference (TGI) container supported models](https://huggingface.co/text-generation-inference)
                 * [Deep Java Library DeepSpeed container supported models](https://docs.djl.ai/docs/serving/serving/docs/lmi/configurations_large_model_inference_containers.html)

                 View inference scripts for the options above in the [SCRIPTS](https://github.com/aws-samples/foundation-model-benchmarking-tool/tree/s3_metrics/scripts) directory.

+        1. **Tokenizer Directory**:  We currently use the `Llama 2 Tokenizer` for counting prompt and generation tokens.
+The use of the LLama2 model is governed by the Meta license.
+In order to download the tokenizer, visit the website and accept the License before requesting access here: [meta approval form](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).
+In order to download the tokenizer, visit the website and accept the License before requesting access here: [meta approval form](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).
+Once you have been approved, create the `llama2_tokenizer` directory and download the following files from [Hugging Face website](https://huggingface.co/meta-llama/Llama-2-7b/tree/main) into this directory:

+            * `tokenizer.json`
+            * `config.json`

+        * You can also use your model specific tokenizer by uploading the tokenizer files from `HuggingFace` into the `tokenizer` directory. `FMBT` processes these files from the S3 bucket.

 * ***Write bucket***: All data that contains metrics, prompt payloads and model endpoint information is stored in this bucket. `FMBT` requires write permissions to store the results in this bucket.
 View the structure of this bucket after results are generated: